mgalbright/Bokeh-examples/README.md

 Note: Bokeh is commonly used in two ways

-1. Make graphs (to be inserted into static html documents or Juypter notebooks).
+1. Make graphs (to be inserted into static html documents or Jupyter notebooks).
 2. Make interactive web sites from python without needing HTML or javascript (similar to [Shiny](https://shiny.rstudio.com/) in R).